Fiserv/verifynow/docs/getting-started.md

 <!-- theme: info -->

-> #### Tip
->
-> We recommend you to refer to the <a href="?path=docs/getting-started/know-our-standard-api-structure.md#know-our-standard-api-structure" title="Click to open">Know Our Standard API Structure</a> section to understand the API structure prior to testing the APIs in any third-party tool.
+> _**Tip**  <br> We recommend you to refer to the <a href="?path=docs/getting-started/know-our-standard-api-structure.md#know-our-standard-api-structure" title="Click to open">Know Our Standard API Structure</a> section to understand the API structure prior to testing the APIs in any third-party tool._

 ### Prerequisites